 ‘Sit Down’ by James from the album ‘Gold Mother’

-Continuing with our top 10 songs of the nineties Blur released ‘Popscene’ and Suede released ‘The Drowners’ and this arguably was pretty much the start of Britpop as we know/knew it.
+Continuing with our top 10 songs of the nineties during the year that Black Wednesday occurred Blur released ‘Popscene’ and Suede released ‘The Drowners’.
+This (arguably) was pretty much the start of Britpop as we know/knew it.
 Yet one band who had existed since the the late 70’s / 80’s had one of their biggest chart successes to date during this year.
 ‘Friday I’m In Love’ written by Robert Smith was released May 1992 and reached number 6 in the charts.

 An uplifting song and with much happier tones than what you’d come to expect from a “Goth” band.
 The Cure still perform this live to this very day and so do Britpop Reunion.
 Another notable tune from 1992 was Mrs Robinson’ by The Lemonheads from the album ‘It’s a Shame About Ray’.
 This was many peoples introduction to a ‘Grunge’ type sound later mass marketed by Kurt Cobain and Dave Grohl from Nirvana & Foo Fighters.